LIS501/syllabi/labs/installPandoc.md

 5. Transform your cultural heritage object description into two versions (e.g. HTML and DOCX), with pandoc.
 6. Markup a recipe in markdown and post it to this week's forum.
 7. Download several recipes from the forum.
 Use pandoc to make an EPUB cookbook.

-During lab please post your recipe in markdown; put this in this since other students will need that during lab for their cookbook.
-By the end of this week, please upload your HTML and DOCX of the cultural heritage object description, and your EPUB cookbook to this week's forum.
+8. Upload your HTML and DOCX of the cultural heritage object description, and your EPUB cookbook to this week's forum.
+Try to do this by the end of the week.
 Need help?
 Please come to office hours.

 ## First install Pandoc